Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/ReadmeFiles/ReadmeExploreTheSample.md

 Clean the solution, rebuild the solution, and run it.
 The sample implements two distinct tasks: the onboarding of a new tenant and a basic ToDo List CRUD operation.

-Ideally, you would want to have two Azure AD tenants so you can test the multi-tenant aspect of this sample.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
+Ideally, you would want to have two Microsoft Entra tenants so you can test the multi-tenant aspect of this sample.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).

 #### Signing-in